 Sandra L. Kutzing, PE

 How might clients describe you?
-Responsive, hard-working and honest.
+Passionate, responsive to needs, committed and honest.

 What’s something that people might be surprised to learn about you?
-I ran track and cross-country for the University of Illinois Urbana-Champaign.
+I was a competitive runner in college at the University of Illinois Urbana-Champaign.

 I embrace change, and I'm always looking for opportunities to improve the way we do things.

 Sandy has received the Kenneth J. Miller Founders Award from Water For People twice—in 2008 and 2012—in recognition of her extraordinary volunteering efforts to assist the water, sanitation and health needs of millions of families living in the developing world.